 CRM receives proxy materials through an independent third party, Institutional Shareholder Services ("ISS").
 ISS provides analyses and voting recommendations (collectively referred to as the "Guidelines") based on empirical research measuring the impact of proxy issues on shareholder value.
-ISS's Guidelines cover three categories: (i) voting recommendations for environmental, social and governance related shareholder proposals; (ii) voting recommendations for "Taft-Hartley" accounts that are in the best long-term economic interest of plan participants and beneficiaries conforming to AFL-CIO voting guidelines;1 and (iii) voting recommendations intended to generally maximize shareholder value.
+ISS's Guidelines cover several categories, including but not limited to: (i) Board of Directors; (ii) Audit-Related; (iii) Shareholder Rights and Defenses; (iv) Capital / Restructuring; (v) Compensation; (vi) Routine / Miscellaneous; and (vii) Social and Environmental Issues.

-In determining how to vote on a proxy issue, CRM will consider the ISS Guidelines, as well as the portfolio manager's own knowledge of the company (including its management, operations, industry and the particular proxy issue) in rendering a decision, with the exception of separately-managed Taft-Hartley accounts or accounts which the client specifically directs CRM to vote in a socially responsible manner.
+In determining how to vote on a proxy issue, CRM will consider the ISS Guidelines, as well as the portfolio manager's own knowledge of the company (including its management, operations, industry and the particular proxy issue) in rendering a decision.
+In certain circumstances, CRM may manage separately-managed Taft-Hartley accounts or accounts which the client specifically directs CRM to vote in a socially responsible manner.
 In such circumstances CRM would generally follow the particular ISS Guidelines for that category.